 His breath stank like something had died and rotted in his lungs.
-Dylan glanced at him.
+Dylan glanced up at him.
 The whites of his eyes were tinged with yellow, the skin around them so dark it was almost black.
-His face and hands were brown with liver spots and there were scabs on his forehead that reminded Dylan of the fungus that grows on fallen trees.
+His face and hands were brown with liver spots, and there were scabs on his forehead that reminded Dylan of the fungus that grows on fallen trees.
 In old Bert’s words, the shopkeeper looked like death warmed up.

 “Yessir, here we are,” chirped Mike.
 “Today’s the big day.”

 “Not you,” snapped Wilfred, hardly bothering to turn his head.
 “Your boy.”
-He lowered his voice to a hoarse whisper and said to Dylan, “I knew you would come.”
+He lowered his voice to a hoarse whisper, and said to Dylan, “I knew you would come.”

 Dylan cringed at the old man’s creepiness, at the uncomfortable proximity of his bent body and the stench of mothballs and stale sweat that came off his clothes.
 He turned to his father with a mute plea for help, but Mike looked as confused as he was.

 “Your boy,” said Wilfred Waite, turning to Mike at last, “is the spitting image of me when I was a lad.”

 But Wilfred was nonplussed.
 “Two, to be exact,” he corrected.

 He eyed the statue, and said in a voice that was almost a chant, “Flesh that is yours shall Z’garh Khrl’ur bestow.
 Inside you Kragn dwells, and to Kragn shall you return.”